 External measurement consists of customer feedback measurements.
 Transactional customer feedback, including Net Promoter Score® is a very good way to measure compliance to the key process metric of “customer expectations”.

 Reduce Waste and Process Variations

 In concert with the idea of reducing variation is that of reducing waste.
 Waste comes in a couple of forms including rework.

 In the manufacturing context re-work is easy to understand, it is filing down the part that does not quite fit.
 However, re-work also exists in service businesses.
 In these businesses rework can be seen, for example, in additional calls to the contact centre to correct errors,

 Importantly it costs more than just the time to fix the part.
 It also introduces variations into the process (that we are trying to eliminate) and probably impacts on delivery of the products after it that are delayed in the production line.

-In a customer context, reducing waste is also important and a common example is first call resolution.
+In a customer context, reducing waste is also important.
+A simple example is first call resolution.
 Organisations that can lift their first call resolution rate will win in two ways.

 Firstly they increase customer satisfaction (or more correctly reduce dissatisfaction).
 Getting the task completed the first time is what customers want more often than not.

 Secondly, it reduces re-work and the attendant costs and process variations that occur.
 Call backs costs time, money and require additional resources to manage.
 In short they are a waste.